gitter-badger/efesto/README.md

 [![Coverage](https://img.shields.io/codeclimate/coverage/github/Vesuvium/efesto.svg?maxAge=3600&style=flat-square)](https://codeclimate.com/github/Vesuvium/efesto)
 [![Code Climate](https://img.shields.io/codeclimate/github/Vesuvium/efesto.svg?maxAge=3600&style=flat-square)](https://codeclimate.com/github/Vesuvium/efesto)

-Efesto is a RESTful API generator based on the Falcon framework.
-It allows you to build and deploy awesome relational APIs in minutes.
+Efesto is a RESTful (micro)server that can be used for building restful APIs in minutes.
+It takes care of authentication, permissions and kickstarts you by providing a simple way to build a data structure and the means to expose it.

+Efesto follows the UNIX principle of doing one thing and well, leaving you the freedom of choice about other components (e.g. caching, rate-limiting, load balancer).

 ## Features